mattermost/mattermost-handbook/operations/research-and-development/engineering/core-contributor-expanded-access.md

 * The contributor is a trusted, long-standing member of the community.
 * They are not being given access to production systems.
-* The division head for the system being given access to and Security Operations approves.
+* The system's division head and Security Operations approves.
 * The contributor has signed Mattermost's Non-Disclosure Agreement.

 ## Getting approval